 Museums are not really our cup of tea, as we prefer to spend our time outdoors, but there are a number of museums in Moncton that might be worth a visit.

-The Moncton Museum is a great place to learn more about the history of the city.
+The Moncton Museum is a great place to learn more about the history of the city when it began as a traditional Acadian fishing community.
 It features a permanent exhibit on the history of Moncton as well as traveling exhibits.
 Entry is free of charge.

-The Acadian Museum is located at the University de Moncton and is focused on the history and culture of the Acadian people.
+The Acadian Museum is located at the University de Moncton and is focused on the Acadian history of the area.
 Admission is free.
 The Atlantic Canada Aviation Museum is located in Dieppe and focuses on the history of aviation in Atlantic Canada.
 Admission is also free.

 Shediac & Parlee Beach Provincial Park